Adityaakhouri/NanoSQL/README.md

 Open-Source Community: Special thanks to the open-source community for providing valuable tools and inspiration for this project.

-👩‍💻 Author
+# 👩‍💻 Author
-Aditya AkhourI
+Aditya Akhouri
 GitHub:  [adityaakhouri](https://github.com/adityaakhouri)

 Email: [adityakhouri66@gmail.com](mailto:adityakhouri66@gmail.com)

-License 🎫
+# License 🎫
 This project is licensed under the MIT License